-- We offer gender specific support in separate men and women's homes to engage residents in a healthy recovery community
+- We offer gender specific support in women's homes to engage residents in a healthy recovery community

 - We ask for a 90-day minimum commitment, although many residents stay longer